siemens/debsbom/README.md

 ### Vendor Packages

-Vendor packages can currently not identified. `debsbom` only parses the dpkg information which does not include the source of a package.
-This is especially problematic when we emit the PURL for these packages, since it is just wrong for vendor packages right now.
-The information from which repository a package comes from is available in apt, so it should be possible to fix this issue.

-### Package checksums

-Checksums for packages are currently missing, which makes it impossible to verify the integrity of installed packages.
-This data is also available in apt but needs to be parsed and included.
+Vendor packages are currently not identified.
+Identifying them is important to emit the correct PURL.
+Right now we make no difference between vendor and official packages.
+That means we emit potentially incorrect PURLs for vendor packages.

+Reliably and correctly identifying if a package is a vendor package or not is non-trivial without access to the internet.
+For this reason we do not attempt it.
+If you have vendor packages in your distribution we assume you know them, and if not you can identify them in postprocessing.
+A simple way is to use `debsbom download` and look for any packages that failed to download, or whose checksums do not match.